FinalStraw is the last straw you’ll ever need.

 Like anything, wear and tear, improper care, and forgetting it at the bar after too many margaritas can shorten its lifespan.
-So here’s our ultimate guide to cleaning your FinalStraw.
+So here’s our ultimate guide to cleaning and caring for your FinalStraw.

 Like that intense yoga class you tend to avoid, the key here is to stay at it.
 Preventing residue from building up and hardening on your FinalStraw will save you a big reality check later.